 Collingwood Harbour Delisted Area of Concern

-A critical component of the RAP strategy was to reduce the amount of phosphorus entering the harbour, preventing excessive growth of aquatic plants.
+A critical component of the Remedial Action Plan (RAP) strategy was to reduce the amount of phosphorus entering the harbour, preventing excessive growth of aquatic plants.
 Phosphorus removal at the Collingwood Wastewater Treatment Plant was optimized through an innovative demonstration project that achieved the required improvements at a fraction of the cost of plant expansion (approximately $5 million savings).